ReDI-School/intro-java/lesson2/index.md

 }
 ```

 You can print more than strings.
-You can print any value of any data type
+You can print any value of any data type.

 What will the following code print?